lbwright22ci/mow-and-more/README.md

 ### To clone the project

 To clone the Mow and More repository:
-* Locate the Mow and More respository on Github.
+* Locate the Mow and More repository on Github.
 * Click on the green 'Code' button.
 * Copy the URL to clipboard.
 * Open your desired IDE in the correct folder.